p-duke/data-structures-algorithms/previous_interview/merge-k-lists/description.md

-Create a function that accepts any number of sorted integer slices and returns a single sorted integer slice containing all of the elements of the input slices.
+Create a function that accepts any number of sorted integer array and returns a single sorted integer array containing all of the elements of the input array.

-Any package in Go's standard library may be used, but is not necessary.

 Example: Three input slices are given,
 {3, 9},